-Juanita P. Lovett, PhD, has been a member of the Board of Directors of Wye River Group on Healthcare since 2001.
+Juanita P. Lovett, PhD, has been a member of the Board of Directors of Wye River Group since 2001.
 Dr. Lovett is a practicing clinical psychologist who has extensive experience in organizational consulting with both ventures and large corporations.
 She has also taught at the graduate level at both Columbia and Rutgers Universities.
 Dr. Lovett has held appointments on several New Jersey mental health boards, including the Board of the New Jersey Forensic Hospital.

 As the Program Director for Fair Oaks Hospital, Dr. Lovett established a liaison teaching program with the Rutgers Graduate School of Professional Psychology.
 As a Phase III clinical trial director with Ciba Geigy, she was responsible conducting international pharma trials.

 Dr. Lovett holds a Ph.D., M. Phil.
 And M.S. from Columbia University and served a three year fellowship at The New York Hospital, Cornell-Westchester Division.
 She is a member of Sigma Xi and the New York Academy of Science.